hashicorp/terraform-provider-azurerm/website/docs/r/site_recovery_replicated_vm.html.markdown

 * `target_network_id` - (Optional) Network to use when a failover is done (recommended to set if any network_interface is configured for failover).

+* `multi_vm_group_name` - (Optional) Name of group in which all machines will replicate together and have shared crash consistent and app-consistent recovery points when failed over.

 * `network_interface` - (Optional) One or more `network_interface` block.

 ---